 Coordinate safeguarding action for individual children

-In the case of Children Looked After the DSL should have the details of the child’s social worker and the name of the virtual school head in the authority that looks after the child (with the DSL liaising closely with the designated teacher)
+When supporting children with a social worker or looked after children the DSL should have the details of the child’s social worker and the name of the virtual school head in the authority that looks after the child (with the DSL liaising closely with the designated teacher)

-Liaise with other agencies and professionals in line with WTSC 2018
+Liaise with other agencies and professionals in line with KCSIE 2020 and WTSC 2018

-Ensure that locally established referral procedures are followed as necessary
+Ensure that locally established procedures as put in place by the three safeguarding partners (KSCMP), including referrals, are followed, as necessary.

 Represent, or ensure the school is appropriately represented at multi-agency safeguarding meetings (including Child Protection conferences)

-Manage and monitor the school’sschool role in any multi-agency plan for a child.
+Manage and monitor the school role in any multi-agency plan for a child.

-Be available during term time (during school hours) for staff in the school to discuss any safeguarding concerns
+Be available during term time (during school hours) for staff in the school to discuss any safeguarding concerns.

+help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school leadership staff.

+Ensure adequate and appropriate DSL cover arrangements in response to any closures and out of hours and/or out of term activities.

-schoolEnsure all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSIE (2019)
+Ensure all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSIE (2020)

-5.2 Members of Staff
+6.2 Members of Staff